AMTA Print this Page

 Section 1.
 Journal of Music Therapy

 a.
-The Editor is appointed by the President with the approval of the Board of Directors and has complete autonomy over editorial policy and content within guidelines predetermined by the Board of Directors.
+The Lead Editor/Co-Editors (“Lead Editor”) is appointed by the President with the approval of the Board of Directors and has autonomy over editorial policy and content.

 e.
-The Editor works with the appropriate staff personnel in the National Office to manage all business matters related to the publication of the Journal of Music Therapy.
+The Lead Editor works with the appropriate staff personnel in the National Office to manage all business matters related to the publication of the Journal of Music Therapy.

 Section 2.
 Music Therapy Perspectives

 a.
-The Editor is appointed by the President with the approval of the Board of Directors and has complete autonomy over editorial policy and content within guidelines predetermined by the Board of Directors.
+The Lead Editor/Co-Editors (“Lead Editor”) is appointed by the President with the approval of the Board of Directors and has autonomy over editorial policy and content.

 e.
-The Editor works with the appropriate staff personnel in the National Office to manage all business matters related to the publication of Music Therapy Perspectives.
+The Lead Editor works with the appropriate staff personnel in the National Office to manage all business matters related to the publication of Music Therapy Perspectives.

 Article XIV.
 Auxiliary Organizations